cirosantilli/linux-cheat/install-os.md

 Therefore, if you have the choice, the best option in this case would be to first install the GRUB distro, and only then the GRUB 2 distro, so that in the end you will have GRUB 2, which will see both partitions as bootable.

 This can be corrected in 2 ways: from a live boot, or from an existing partition with GRUB 2.

+### Graphics card problems

+If you graphics card is proprietary, Ubuntu boot may get locked on a black screen or a black screen with white patterns.
+In that case, follow the steps at: <http://askubuntu.com/a/162076/52975>, in particular:

+- go the GRUB menu by holding shift at startup
+- English
+- `F6`
+- nomodeset

+Install, then add the proprietary drivers.

+### Multiple hard disks

+Watch out if you don't have multiple hard disks on your machine, in which case you will see `sda` and `sdb` on the installation process.

+TODO: how to install on the second hard disk?

 #### Live boot